EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/como-limitar-peticiones-con-throttling-en-nginx/index.en.md

 coverImage: images/throttling_ngnix.jpg
 coverImagecredits: Credits to https://www.pexels.com/@amateur-photo-1700447
 date: '2021-03-13'
-seo_title: "Nginx Throttling: Rate Limiting Configuration"
+seo_title: "Nginx Throttling: Successful Rate Limiting Configuration"
 description: Learn to configure throttling in Nginx to protect your application from DDoS and brute force attacks by limiting requests.
 keywords:
 - nginx
 - performance
 - linux
-title: Throttling on Nginx
+title: "Throttling on Nginx: Basics, Bucket Algorithm and Parameters"
 ---

-{{<adsPanels>}}

-{{<ad0>}}

 Ngnix throttling allows us to limit the number of requests to a certain user.
 This is useful to prevent excessive requests from a user from keeping the system busy.
 On the other hand, it is also a way to deter brute force password attempts or even DDOS attacks.

+{{<adsPanels>}}

+{{<ad0>}}

 If you are looking to optimize the performance of an application using Nginx I have a post where I give you some [recommendations to improve nginx performance](/en/linux/nginx-keepalive-gzip-http2-better-performance-on-your-website/)